jonathonflorek/sample-project/README.md

 > **_NOTE - Reducing Clone Time_**
 >
 > A shallow clone and sparse checkout of the `utils/` directory would be sufficient, if download time is a concern.
 The repo will be cloned again from within the devcontainer.
+>
+> Alternatively, you can download the repo's contents as a zip or tarball and extract it

 Within the `utils/` directory, launch the docker container daemon.